Visit Online Store

 For pre-ballet and primary, I don't have a specific dress code.
 Little dancers may come to class in a classic leotard, tights, and ballet slippers.
 They can come to class in last years recital costume.
 They can come to class in shorts and a t-shirt.
 The only thing they must have for class is a proper pair of ballet slippers.
 I really recommend ordering from Nimbly for several reasons.
 You will get the right size.
 Amazon sells shoes, but the sizing is a lot of guesswork.
 Target sells "shoes" but they are terrible and not safe.
 If a dancer is wearing the Target shoes, I will send a note home asking that they be replaced with proper ballet shoes.
 The brands at Nimbly are good shoes (and some don't have a drawstring, which saves about half of the class time I spend tying shoes!)

-For all other classes, students must have a black leotard, pink tights, and proper ballet slippers.
+For all other classes, students must have a leotard, pink tights, and proper ballet slippers.
 For Intermediate 1 and higher, they MUST wear transition tights and split-sole shoes.
-Please choose from the options in your dress code list.
-Other leotard colors may be worn to class, as long as it is a proper leotard and not baggy or with built-in shorts.
-But all students NEED a black leotard, since we use them for specific events or performances.
+Any color or style of leotard is fine for class, but all students should have a black leotard, since we use them for specific events or performances.

 Optional items that are good to have: a skirt, a dance bag, a mesh bag if they have pointe shoes, warmups, a nude leo or dance bra for an extra layer or for performances.